Reinforcement Learning Based Minimum State-flipped Control for the Reachability of Boolean Control Networks: Minimum Flipping Actions for Reachability

-Thus, with $w$ in Algorithm 5, $\pi$ with the highest $v_{\pi}(x_0)$ still satisfies the goal (\ref{eqflipaction}).
-Meanwhile, it speeds up the learning process.

-In terms of parameter settings, the initial $w$ can be set according to $Q=\big|\{x_t|\ Q(x_t,.)$ is in the $Q$-table$\}\big|$, where the $Q$-table is the one obtained from Algorithm 3.
+Thus, Algorithm 5 with the introduction of the variable $w$ still satisfies the goal defined by (\ref{eqflipaction}).
+Furthermore, it speeds up the learning process.
+Regarding the parameter settings of Algorithm 5, the initial $w$ can be set according to $Q=\big|\{x_t|\ Q(x_t,.)$ is in the $Q$-table$\}\big|$, where the $Q$-table is the one obtained from Algorithm 3.

-$\mathbf{Remark\ 7}$: Theorem 4 gives a sufficient but not necessary condition to ensure the optimality of policy, since it depends on Theorem 3, which is a nonessential condition.

-To sum up, Algorithm 5 only records states that have been visited, so as to reduce the value which needs to store from $2^{n+m+|B|}$ to $|V+\mathcal{M}_{0}|\times2^{m+|B|}$.
-This provides an opportunity to solve problems with large-scale systems.
-Meanwhile, to accelerate the learning process, $w$ is set as a variable that will converge to a number that is larger than $|V+\mathcal{M}_{0}|$.
+In summary, Algorithm 5 reduces the number of values to be stored from $2^{n+m+|B^*|}$ to $|V\cup\mathcal{M}_{0}|\times2^{m+|B^*|}$ by recording only the visited states.
+This approach is especially effective for solving large-scale BCN problems.
+Meanwhile, to accelerate the learning process, $w$ is set as a variable that will converge to a value that is larger than $|V\cup\mathcal{M}_{0}|$.